 4. Set Your Decay Parameters

-Given decay determines how long it takes before your reverb comes to an end, it’s imperative that you correlate this parameter with the reverbs size.
+Given decay determines how long it takes before your reverb ends, you must correlate this parameter with the reverb size.
 When size controls the amount of room in the reverb, decay plays a vital role in ensuring that room size comes to a fitting end.
 If your room size is comparable to a church, then you’d want the decay to drag out a little bit, as reverb within a church tends to last longer than just a second or two.

 When it comes to longer reverbs, they tend to bleed over into other notes and frequencies, which can clutter up your production as a whole.
-So, longer reverbs should be kept a bit quieter than short reverbs, as they tend to leave more open space between notes and frequencies.
+So, longer reverbs should be kept a bit quieter than short reverbs, as they tend to leave more open natural spaces between notes and frequencies.

 5. Decide on Your Mix Levels

 Finding the right balance between the initial sound and the amount of reverb you want to hear is one of the most vital parameters to get right.
 To find the perfect mix, you should pay very close attention to the track’s current dry/wet mix.
 Your mix should be your guide for where to set your reverb mix levels.
 Trust your ears!

 The listener’s ears will pick up on all of the reflections, and as I previously stated, reflections can not only muddy up a track but also throw off the track’s tempo.
 It’s best to approach reflections like an echo, as that’s how it sounds in many cases.

 If you want a bolder reflection, up the volume on the reflections and have them come in earlier.
 Regardless of this note, it’s essential to focus on how the reflections blend with other notes and the track’s tempo.
 You want the reflections to sound like they’re having a conversation with each other, not talking over each other.